 Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about separating mixtures (GCSE and Key Stage 3)

-The worksheets and ideas below on separating techniques (chromatography, distillation, filtration and crystallisation) provide an ideal opportunity to challenge students with practical work.
-The relatively safe nature of the practical work means students can be set challenges to separate X from Y with the ‘off you go approach‘.
-Reflecting on the successes of the practical can lead to greater learning than would be achieved if students had just followed a method.
+The worksheets and ideas on separating techniques (chromatography, distillation, filtration and crystallisation) provide an ideal opportunity to challenge students with practical work.
+The relatively safe nature of the practical work means students can be set challenges to separate X from Y with the ‘off you go approach‘ which they find incredibly motivating, providing they have the prior knowledge to be successful.

 GCSE activity where students select the appropriate separating technique.
 Students select the appropriate technique to separate mixtures by chromatography, distillation, fractional distillation, filtration and crystallisation.
 It finishes with a really challenging question that asks students to suggest ideas on how to separate copper from a mixture containing magnesium, salt, water and copper.
 (PDF)